kungfugo/BellDiagonalQudits.jl/paper/paper.md

 # Summary

-In the field of quantum information and technology, entanglement of quantum states called qudits is regarded as ressource for quantum and classical information processing tasks and allows the use of algorithms with better performance than any classical algorithm for certain applications like superdense coding, teleportation or computing.
-Despite its theoretical and practial relevance, there is now general method to determine whether a given quantum state is entangled or not due to a special and hard to detect form of entanglement called bound entanglement.
+In the field of quantum information and technology, entanglement of quantum states called qudits is regarded as resource for quantum and classical information processing tasks and allows the use of algorithms with better performance than any classical algorithm for certain applications like superdense coding, teleportation or computing.
+Despite its theoretical and practical relevance, there is no general method to determine whether a given quantum state is entangled or not due to a special and hard to detect form of entanglement called bound entanglement.
 Bipartite Bell states are maximally entangled states of two qudits and are of high relevance for application in quantum technologies.
-Mixtures of those states can be entangled, including it's bound form, or separable.
+Mixtures of those states can be entangled, including its bound form, or separable.
 Leveraging their special properties, Bell states can be numerically generated and analyzed for their entanglement properties by various methods implemented in this Julia package.